kesondrakey/kesondrakey.github.io/fluxtower1test.md

 					<li><strong>Soil Protection</strong>: Acts as a barrier against extreme temperatures and wind erosion.</li>
 					<li><strong>Soil Structure Improvement</strong>: Root growth promotes soil aggregation, crucial for carbon sequestration.</li>
 					<li><strong>Enhanced Carbon Uptake</strong>: Additional plant growth removes more carbon dioxide from the atmosphere.</li>
-					<li><strong>Long-Term Carbon Storage</strong>: Hypothetically - over time, carbon is stored within plant tissues and eventually the soil.
-The extent of this is still being researched and quantifying this is one goal of the DISES project.</li>
+					<li><strong>Long-Term Carbon Storage</strong>: Over time, carbon is stored within plant tissues and eventually the soil.
+The extent of this is still being researched, and quantifying this is one goal of the DISES project.</li>
 				</ul>
 				<p>Soil carbon sequestration is one of the main drivers behind considering cover crops as a NbCS.</p>
 				<p>By enhancing human-managed natural systems through the use of cover crops, we may improve the capacity of the soil to absorb atmospheric carbon dioxide and store it long-term.</p>